-Spirit caps tumultuous week with a 2-2 draw at Houston
+Washington Spirit caps a tumultuous week with a 2-2 draw at Houston

 Opportunities continued to flow.

-Tara McKeown, a rookie forward starting for rookie star Trinity Rodman, headed Saori Takarada’s pass off the crossbar and Ashley Hatch’s run on advancing goalkeeper Amanda Dennis was disrupted.
+Tara McKeown, a rookie forward starting for rookie star Trinity Rodman, headed Saori Takarada’s pass off the crossbar, and Ashley Hatch’s run on advancing goalkeeper Amanda Dennis was disrupted.

-Early in the second half, Houston pressed for an equalizer before the Spirit doubled the lead.
+The Spirit doubled its lead in the 53rd minute.
 Again, the goal came shortly after Washington had a legitimate claim for a penalty kick.

-Huster did not encounter any challengers, so she kept going on a 50-yard run.
-As she neared the top of the penalty area, Huster smacked a low strike into the right corner for her first goal of the campaign.
+Huster did not encounter any challengers, so she kept rumbling downfield.
+As she neared the top of the penalty area, she smacked a low strike into the right corner for her first goal of the campaign.

 Houston answered eight minutes later.
-Washington’s sloppy marking on Rachel Daly’s corner kick allowed Makamae Gomera-Stevens to chest the ball to Latsko, who slammed it into the net from the doorstep.
+Washington’s sloppy marking on Daly’s corner kick allowed Makamae Gomera-Stevens to chest the ball to Latsko, who slammed it into the net from the doorstep.

-The Spirit seemed to regain control.
-Rodman, a second-half sub, created a chance on the left side and the defense repelled minor threats.

-In the late stage, however, Abam beat a falling defender to the ball at the top of the box and, with time to pick her spot, she placed a shot past Aubrey Bledsoe.
+In the late stages, however, Abam beat a falling defender to the ball at the top of the box and, with time to pick her spot, placed a shot past Bledsoe.

+With nine days until the team’s next match, Ward said he would allow the players to take some time off “to connect with loved ones, friends and family, with each other.
+They didn’t get a break from when the [Burke] announcement was made.
+They didn’t have a lot of time to themselves, to process, to be away from everything.”

+He said he hoped they would “take some time to recover from everything, both from a physical standpoint but also a mental and emotional one.”